Ashfaqbs/Janino-Compiler/README.md

 #### 2. Compiling a Class at Runtime

-Janino also allows you to compile entire classes dynamically.
-This can be useful when you need to generate classes on the fly based on user input or configuration:
+Janino also allows we to compile entire classes dynamically.
+This can be useful when we need to generate classes on the fly based on user input or configuration:

 ```java
 import org.codehaus.janino.SimpleCompiler;